jeancmaia/mcglm/paper.md

 \caption{Table with variance functions implemented}
 \end{table}

-To describe the covariance structure, the user specifies the dependency through the Z matrices in the matrix linear predictor.
+The user specifies the dependency through the Z matrices in the matrix linear predictor to describe the covariance structure.
 Many of the classical statistical models are replicable by setting tailored Z matrices.
 To cite a few, mixed models, moving averages, and compound symmetry.
 For more details, see @Bonat:2016 and @Bonat:2018.
 Finally,
 @Bonat:2018 proposed three covariance link functions: identity, inverse, and exponential-matrix.

 # The Python library mcglm